Pork Medallions with Brodo Pan Sauce

 pork medallions with brodo pan sauce

-The pan sauce featured in this recipe also showcases our pouches’ culinary strength – they’re perfect for when you only need a little bit.
+The pan sauce featured in this recipe also showcases our 1-cup pouches’ culinary superpower – they’re perfect for when you only need a little bit.

 This recipe comes from Marco’s cookbook A Good Food Day so if you enjoy this recipe, you’ll love the book!